thaks/Developer-test/README.md

 Download ZIP -> ZIP FILE DOWNLOAD from Branch Step5

-Download code using the Code Zip File option , and in the project directory, you can run:
+Download code, and in the project directory, you can run:

 ### `npm install`
 ### `npm run start`